tlienart/SimonCoste.github.io/posts/diffusion.md

 1) learn $p$ from the samples;
 2) learn how to sample from $p$.

 There were a certain number of methods to solve these two problems: Energy-Based Models, Normalizing Flows and the famous Neural ODEs, vanilla Score-Matching.
-Each of those methods seemed to be limited for some reason I'll not detail here: for example, EBMs are very hard to train, NFs are not very expressive and SM fails to capture mulimodal distributions.
-Diffusion models have sufficient flexibility to solve these limitations, at least partly.
+Each of those methods seemed to be limited for some reason I'll not detail here: for example, EBMs are very hard to train, NFs are not very expressive and SM fails to capture multimodal distributions.
+Diffusion models have sufficient flexibility to overcome these limitations, at least partly.

 ## Stochastic interpolation